stylight/python-paipa/doc/ingestion.rst

 ----------------------------------------------------

 The pipeline can be run in the background as well, either explicitly or by using it as a context-manager.
+Running it in the background allows us to feed data into the pipeline while it is running.
+See the `in_queue` used by a sub-sequent example on how to do this.

+First we look at just how to run the pipeline in the background.

 .. code:: python